LuisCDias/hb/README.md

 1. Clone repo
 2. Run `bundle check` and, if any gems are missing from your local environment, run `bundle install`
-3. Run `rake db:setup´`to create the database and populate it with the needed seed data
+3. Run `rake db:setup` to create the database and populate it with the required seed data
 4. The test suite can be run with `rake`.
 Current coverage stands at 98.66%.
 5. To start the app locally, run `foreman start -p 3000`.
-Setting the port to 3000 is required to be able to connect locally to Soundcloud.
+Setting the port to 3000 is required to be able to connect to the development app registered on Soundcloud.
 6. The required ENV variables can found in `.env`.
 They should be correctly picked up in both development and test environments.